ca1yz/data-analysis-funding-interdisciplinary-research/README.md

 ## How to Use

-Simly run all cells in `plot.ipynb`.
+Simply run all cells in `plot.ipynb`.